 Meagan's expert tip: Visit the rose garden during the summer months to see the roses in full bloom.

 Oaks Amusement Park is one of the oldest, continuously operating amusement parks in the country.
-Built in the early 1900's, Oaks Park is a collection of classic entertainment and smaller thrill rides.
+Built in the early 1900's, Oaks Park is a collection of classic entertainment, smaller thrill rides and an indoor roller rink.
 Hidden away in Southeast Portland, the park is tucked in-between the WIllamette River and the Sellwood neighborhood.
 It's location provides for a secluded, country feel.
 Surrounding the amusement park are large grassy picnic areas overlooking the river and Portland's Southwest river shore.
 While the outdoor rides close during the winter months, the famous roller rink is open year-round.
 Oaks Amusement Park is also home to the Multnomah County Fair held in early summer.

 Recommended for Things to Do with Kids because: Oaks Park is a small amusement park near downtown Portland with rides for all ages.

 Meagan's expert tip: Miniature golf fans will find what may be the best course in Portland.

 Director Park is a public piazza right in the heart of downtown Portland.
 This park sits on top of an underground parking garage.
 Here they have a large fountain feature that doubles as a splash pad for kids on hot days.
 Director Park offers free activities for all ages year round like concerts, art events, trivia nights, chess, plays, cooking, and more.
 They have a super sized chess game kids love to play.
 The parks and rec department have an office here that has board games you can check out.
 It's a great place to spend your lunch break.
 They have plenty of sitting with chairs and tables sprinkled throughout the piazza.
 There is also concrete benches to sit on.
 Elephants Café has a location here that serves lunch and dinner.
 They also sell drinks and ice cream.